 Pushpalatha ( that is the name of the air hostess ) guided a huge woman with a small, smiling face, towards us and showed the seat next to ours.

-“Hei, can I sit here please?,” she asked politely turning to Ammalu, who invited her to occupy the seat next to hers.
+‘Hi, can I sit here please?’ she asked politely turning to Ammalu, who invited her to occupy the seat next to hers.

-She suddenly fell on me and hugged so strongly that I feared that some of my inner joints would have got dislocated.
-Ammalu blinked.
-She kept blinking till BB bent down and touched her feet for blessings.
+She suddenly fell on me and hugged so strongly that I feared that I heard some cracking and breaking sound from my inside !
+Ammalu was shocked She kept blinking till BB bent down and touched her feet for blessings.